History of Sarah McBride in Timeline

 September 10, 2024: Won Democratic Primary Election

-In November 2024, Sarah McBride won the general election for the United States House of Representatives election in Delaware.
+In November 2024, Sarah McBride won the general election with 58% of the vote, and became the first openly transgender member of the U.S. Congress.

-January 3, 2025: Became first openly transgender member of U.S. Congress
+January 3, 2025: Became First Openly Transgender Member of U.S. Congress

 On January 3, 2025, Sarah McBride became the first openly transgender member of the U.S. Congress.